allendema/archstory.py/README.md

 Archives IG stories in your machine.
 Forever.

+Note:
+Currently the site used to get the media is not working!
+Will change to another one anytime soon.

 ## Just enter one username.
 It will create a folder with that name, in the same directory.